csswizardry/csswizardry.github.com/_posts/2019-08-13-making-cloud-typography-faster.md

 ## Solving the Problem for the Client

-The solutions I implemented for my client were mitigations at best—the problems still exist in Cloud.typography, but I was able to do a handful of things to take the edge off of how the problems were manifesting themselves.
+The solutions I implemented for my client were mitigations at best — the problems still exist in Cloud.typography, but I was able to do a handful of things to take the edge off of how the problems were manifesting themselves.